-Under rules effective March 9, 2020, firearms and related articles that are inherently military or provide a critical military or intelligence advantage to the United States will remain under State Department export licensing controls.
-Certain other firearms and related items, including those that are widely available in retail outlets, that were previously regulated by State Department authorities as set forth under Categories I, II and III of the United States Munitions List (USML) in the ITAR are now subject to U.S. Department of Commerce export licensing jurisdiction.
+Under rules effective March 9, 2020, firearms and related articles that are inherently military or provide a critical military or intelligence advantage remain under State Department jurisdiction for export.
+These include fully-automatic and precision guided firearms, linked or belted ammunition, and advanced projectiles (e.g., incendiary, guided, or armor-piercing).
+The specific conventional weapons regulated by DDTC are generally set forth under Categories I, II, and III of the U.S. Munitions List (USML) in the ITAR.